-Claim: More than 50% of the power consumed by Amazon Web Services (used by Reddit, Netflix, Vimeo, and more) infrastructure came from renewable energy sources in 2016.
+Claim: 50% of the power consumed by Amazon Web Services (used by Reddit, Netflix, Vimeo, and more) infrastructure came from renewable energy sources, as of January 2018.

-Context: Amazon lumps nuclear (i.e. non-renewable) energy together with renewables to achieve 50%.
-Additionally, 30% of the power consumed by AWS is from coal, and Greenpeace gave Amazon an “F” grade for transparency on energy sources.
+Context: Amazon lumps nuclear (i.e. non-renewable) energy together with renewables to achieve 50%, and it hasn’t announced a single new renewable energy project since 2016.
+Moreover, 30% of the power consumed by AWS is from coal.

 Claim: In 2017, Amazon made a 70 million dollar investment in zero-emission forklifts for its warehouses.

-Context: Outside its warehouses, the only investments in low-emission vehicles in the U.S. are those made by “last mile” delivery drivers, i.e. contractors who’ve invested their own money in electric vehicles.
+Context: Outside its warehouses, the company invested in a fleet of 20,000 diesel-powered Mercedes delivery vans.
+Meaning the only low-emissions vehicles delivering Amazon packages in the U.S. belong to “last mile” delivery drivers, i.e. contractors who’ve invested their own money in electric vehicles.